ietf-wg-idr/RFC4271bis/rfc4271bis.md

 mechanisms that allow aggregation of routes, including aggregation of AS paths.

-This document obsoletes RFC 1771.
+This document obsoletes RFC 4271.

 --- middle

 # Introduction

 The Border Gateway Protocol (BGP) is an inter-Autonomous System routing protocol.
+This version of BGP, BGP-4, was first documented in {{RFC1771}}, which was superceded by {{RFC4271}}, which in turn is obsoleted by this document.

-The primary function of a BGP speaking system is to exchange network reachability information with other BGP systems.
+The primary function of a BGP-speaking system is to exchange network reachability information with other BGP systems.
 This network reachability information includes information on the list of Autonomous Systems (ASes) that reachability information traverses.